slbls/quotecord/README.md

 Once Quotecord has been opened, it will create a `config.json` file in the program's directory.
 Open the file using a text editor and add your token ID in between the empty quotation marks.
 Save the file and relaunch Quotecord to begin using it.

+### Developer Mode

+There is one last step before being able to quote messages: enabling a Discord setting which will allow you to copy message IDs, an essential part of how Quotecord is able to identify and quote messages.

+1. Navigate to the Discord settings and go to the `Appearance` section.

+2. Scroll to the bottom of the section and enable the switch labeled `Developer Mode`.

 ### Quoting Messages

 With Quotecord downloaded, configured, and running, you can now quote other users' messages!
-Follow the steps below to learn how:
+Follow the simple steps below to learn how:

-1. Navigate to your Discord settings and go to the `Appearance` section.
-Scroll to the bottom of the section and enable the switch labeled `Developer Mode`.
-This will allow you to copy message IDs, which is an essential part of how Quotecord is able to quote messages.

-2. Right click the message you would like to quote and select `Copy ID`.
+1. Right click the message you would like to quote and select `Copy ID`.

-3. Type `{quote:MESSAGE_ID_HERE}` with `MESSGAGE_ID_HERE` replaced by the message ID obtained in the previous step
+2. Type `{quote:MESSAGE_ID_HERE}` with `MESSGAGE_ID_HERE` replaced by the message ID obtained in the previous step

-4. Send!
+3. Send!

 ## Important Note